jellyfin/jellyfin-plugin-template/DEVELOPMENT.md

 3. once logged in, click the 3-line menu button from the top left corner (sometimes reffered to as 'Hamburger')
 4. Click the 'Dashboard' submenu button
 5. scroll down and click the 'Plugins' submenu button
-6. make sure you see your 'Template' plugin as a tile
+6. make sure you see your 'Template' plugin as a tile and it has "status:active" underneath the names.
-7. if any problem occurr and you can't see your Template plugin then goto: `%UserProfile%\AppData\Local\jellyfin\log` and open the latest log file and try to search for the plugin file name and see if there is an error or exception (then google it)
+7. if any problems occurr, if it says "status:incompatible", or you can't see your Template plugin then goto: `%UserProfile%\AppData\Local\jellyfin\log` and open the latest log file and try to search for the plugin file name and see if there is an error or exception (then google it)

 after this goto: https://github.com/jellyfin/jellyfin-plugin-template to learn more about JellyFin Plugins and how to implement content and functionality into them,